Report an Error

 We recommend the ATI Radeon X1950 PRO AGP for gaming with highest details at resolutions up to, and including, 1024x768.

-Being a single-slot card, its power draw is rated at 66 W maximum.
+Being a single-slot card, the ATI Radeon X1950 PRO AGP draws power from 2x Molex power connectors, with power draw rated at 66 W maximum.
 Display outputs include: 2x DVI, 1x S-Video.
 Radeon X1950 PRO AGP is connected to the rest of the system using an AGP 8x interface.

 ||Oct 25th, 2006